Itchy ears: Causes and treatment

 Shingles in the ear, also called Herpes Zoster Oticus, is an inflammation of some cranial nerves caused by the Varicella-zoster virus.
 This type of infection is also called Ramsay-Hunt syndrome and should be diagnosed by a medical professional.

-If, however, your hearing aid is the cause of itchy ears, chances are it’s because the fit of the hearing aid isn’t quite right.
+If your hearing aid is the cause of itchy ears, chances are it’s because the fit of the hearing aid isn’t right.
 A poor fit can sometimes leave gaps between the surface of the hearing aid and your skin where moisture can collect, thus leading to damp, itchy ears.
 Furthermore, your body can sometimes interpret a poorly fitted hearing aid as an invasive object and may try to reject it through an itchy, inflammatory reaction.
 To correct the fit of your hearing aid and stop ear itching, visit your hearing professional.
 They’ll also be able to talk with you more about treatment for itching ears.

 You may be surprised to learn that there is such a thing as being “too clean” when it comes to your ears.
 Excessive cleaning can strip your ear canal of its natural oils, which keep it healthy and protect it against irritants (like your hearing aid).
 If you are in the habit of cleaning your ears every day, try holding off for several days to give your ears time to recover.
 You can also try putting a drop or two of olive oil in your ears every other day to keep the skin supple and prevent itchy ears.